RolaMAlghamdi/Supply-Tracker/README.md

 The repository contains the source code, project files, and supporting materials required to understand and run the Supply Tracker platform.

-The main components of the project, including the search, availability tracking, supplier comparison, price comparison, and notification features, are documented to provide a clear overview of the system.
+The main components of the project, including material search, availability tracking, supplier comparison, price comparison, and notification features, are documented to provide a clear overview of the system.

 Project Updates